LedBetter's Flying Circus

 Organized by 13 members, the Cats flamboyantly thumbed their noses at superstition and death in the 1920s.
 Their uniforms were simple; a black sweater adorned with a black cat patch.
 However, their antics were anything but, and they priced each stunt à la carte.
 Their menu read in part: Ship change - $100 • Fight on upper wing, two men, one falls off - $225 • Loop with man on each wing, standing up - $450 • Blow plane up mid-air, pilot chutes out - $1500.

 Sadly by 1929, new regulations and cheap competition forced the Cats to disband.
 The 13 Black Cats may have flown for only five years but in that golden age of aviation the legend of America's greatest stunt team and their Jennies was born.

-Help Ranger Airfield's Curtiss Jenny fly in 2020 by becoming a Black Cat below.
+Help get Ranger Airfield's Curtiss Jenny flying by becoming a Black Cat below.

 Three ways you can

 Donate $750 to help get the Jenny flying.
 Once flying you will be offered a ride in the Jenny, get to sign the Jenny’s flight log and receive an “I flew the Jenny” t-shirt.
 Your contribution is tax deductible, ride is transferrable, and some restrictions apply.